 Total non-investment insurance premium derived from retail customers (annualised) Regular policy premiums received for a policy should be reported only once as an annualised figure in the return for the period that covers the date of the sale.
 There is then no need to report in subsequent returns.
-An annualised figure is also required if a policy premium is paid in one single payment.
+An annualised figure is also required if a policy premium is is also required if a policy premium is paid in one single payment.